 Consumers International and its Members have worked on energy for almost sixty years, campaigning and advocating on issues such as affordable, reliable and safe energy supply, fuel poverty, energy efficiency, accountable markets, clean billing and tariffs, as well as new developments such as demand-side management and smart meters.

-Collaborated with UN Member States at the Sixth Session of the Intergovernmental Group of Experts on Consumer Protection Law and Policy to secure a place for 'Consumer Protection and the Energy Transition’ on the 2023 agenda.
+At the Sixth Session of the Intergovernmental Group of Experts on Consumer Protection Law and Policy, we collaborated with UN Member States to secure a place for 'Consumer Protection and the Energy Transition’ on the 2023 agenda.

 Our Global Network Campaigning for Change

 We have 200 Members in 100 countries around the world working to support consumers in the transition to clean energy.
 For years, they have pioneered innovative action to protect, educate and empower consumers.
 As the need to shift towards renewable energy systems has become more urgent, we have seen Members step up efforts to protect consumers as well as the planet.

 Consumentenbond in the Netherlands run a renewable energy collective of over 100,000 consumers, a comparison tool for sustainable energy, and an integrated audit and advice service for upgrading to a more sustainable home.

 Consumer Council Zimbabwe has implemented a joint consumer education programme with the energy regulator ZERA and has run campaigns on clean cooking in urban areas.

 YACP in Yemen is campaigning for the safe use of solar energy systems as a solution to energy access problems, especially during times of conflict and unrest.